IulianStave/ep/web/modules/contrib/imagemagick/README.md

    retrieved sub (a), and the expected changes introduced by a specific operation, because we do not have an object in memory that can be tested against current values as we have in the GD toolkit.

 c) When the Image object is 'saved' (typically at the end of the image style derivative creation process), then the toolkit actually executes ImageMagick's 'convert' command with the entire set of arguments that have been added by effects/operations so far.

--- DEBUGGING IMAGEMAGICK COMMANDS --
+# Debugging ImageMagick commands

 The toolkit provides some of options to facilitate debugging the execution of ImageMagick commands.

-- Display debugging information
+## Display debugging information

-  Go to Administration » Configuration » Media » Image toolkit and select the 'Display debugging information' tickbox in the 'Execution options' box.
+  Go to _Administration » Configuration » Media » Image toolkit_ and select the
+  'Display debugging information' tickbox in the 'Execution options' box.
 This will result in logging all the parameters passed in input to the 'identify' and 'convert' binaries, and all output/errors produced by the execution.
 The